FortinetCloudCSE/FortiWeb-Azure-ZTNA-FortiSoar/content/05/2_Task1.md

 ---
-title: "Task 1 - FortiAnalyzer"
+title: "Task 1 - Preparation of FortiAnalyzer and FortiWeb"
 weight: 10
 ---